 How many courses?
-6 How many courses at the upper (300+) level?
+6 (18 credits) How many courses at the upper (300+) level?
 3 What's the intro course?
-AAAS 200 What should block out for?
-Stay in touch with faculty
+AAAS 200

 What should I look out for?
-Stay in touch with faculty-Houston is rich in Africa and African-American-related events.
-There are also many lectures and events organized by the Center for African and African American Studies.
+Stay in touch with faculty-Houston is rich in African and African-American-related events.
+There are many lectures and events organized by the Center for African and African American Studies you can attend, and you can also check out activities sponsored by these Rice student organizations: Black Graduate Student Association (BGSA) Black Student Association (BSA) Rice African Student Organization (RASA) Rice Black Women's Association Rice Ethiopian and Eritrean Student Association (REESA) Rice Middle Eastern and North African Student Association